ekandreas/phpgrid/readme.md

 The folder should be named "phpgrid".

 ## Configuration
-* Really important that you put a custom action 'phpgrid_header' in your theme "header.php" -file.
-Eg,
+**Important that you put a custom action 'phpgrid_header' in your theme "header.php" -file.** Eg,
 ```php
 <?php
 // This is the custom action needed